Harsha-032/Harsha-c-mood2emoji/README.md

 ---

+## 🧭 How to Use the Live App

+1. Visit the live site: [https://harsha-c-mood2emoji.vercel.app/](https://harsha-c-mood2emoji.vercel.app/)
+2. Type a simple **happy, sad, or angry** sentence in the input box.
+3. Click the **Detect Mood** button.
+4. ⏳ Wait for **around 50 seconds** for the first response — since the backend is hosted on **Render (free version)**, it takes some time to start the server from sleep.
+5. Once ready, the emoji and explanation will appear! 🎉

+---

 ## 📘 Project Overview

 **Mood2Emoji** is a simple, kid-safe web app that detects the mood of a short sentence and returns an emoji along with a friendly explanation.